 ICBF requests that parents be open to a child of either gender.

-Children available for adoption in Colombia will have minor to severe special needs, or may be healthy older children.
+Children available for adoption in Colombia will have minor/correctable or greater special needs, or may be healthy older children.
 It is important to note that if the child is older, the child may still have a history of trauma or behaviors due to their past and institutionalized living.

 Timeframes will vary per adoption.
 In general it can take between 18-36 months from starting your adoption journey to when you complete your adoption.
-If the family has hosted the child(ren) they are adopting, the adoption process will be shorter.
+If the family has hosted the child(ren) they are adopting, the adoption process may be a bit shorter.

 Choose an accredited Adoption Service Provider (ASP) who is accredited by ICBF in Colombia such as IAN.
 IAN's Colombia team has decades of experience navigating the Colombian adoption system and providing guidance to clients.